Société Libre des Beaux-Arts: History

 The first exhibition of the Free Society was held in 1868 to provide an alternative art space beyond the Salon.
 Three exhibitions were held in 1872.
 The society's manifesto was written by Camille van Camp and published 31 January, 1869.
-It promoted the "free and individual interpretation of nature" characteristic of Realist art, along with avant-garde concepts such as "struggle, change, freedom, progress, originality and tolerance."
+It emphasized the "free and individual interpretation of nature," a hallmark of Realist art, while also embracing avant-garde ideals such as struggle, transformation, liberty, progress, innovation, and inclusivity."

 The society published the periodicals L'Art Libre, a bi-monthly review (1871–72), and L'Art Universel (1873–76).
 In the first issue of L'Art Libre, they collectively asserted:

 The goals of the Free Society were influenced by aesthetic ideals set forth by Gustave Courbet and the Barbizon artists and by the poet Charles Baudelaire.
 "Modernity" and "sincerity" were keywords.
 Official cultural critics were at first openly hostile.
 Two early champions, however, were the critics Camille Lemonnier, a member, who urged that they should "be of their own time," and Théo Hannon (1851-1916), who saw them as rebels against artificiality.